mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Monitoring
 ''''''''''

-The client monitors servers by `checking`_ them roughly every `heartbeatFrequencyMS`_, or in response to certain events.
+The client monitors servers by `checking`_ them periodically, pausing `heartbeatFrequencyMS`_ between checks.
+Clients check servers sooner in response to certain events.

 The socket used to check a server MUST use the same `connectTimeoutMS <http://docs.mongodb.org/manual/reference/connection-string/>`_